 We interview applicants for the residency match between October and January.
 All applications are reviewed by our residency selection committee to determine suitability for an interview.
 Applications are accepted ONLY through ERAS.
+The University will not support H-1B visa applications for foreign medical graduates in residency programs.
 All interviews are conducted on Saturday mornings.
 Interview weekend starts on Friday evening, when the applicants have dinner with several of our residents at a classic Chicago steakhouse.
 On Saturday, things get started with a presentation by members of the selection committee.
 During the rest of the morning, applicants alternately interview with faculty members (each applicant will have three interviews), or convene in the conference room to chat with current residents.
 The chief residents deliver their presentation around noon.
 This is followed by two more interview rounds, and some closing remarks by the selection committee.
 Interview Saturday is typically completed by 1:00-1:30 PM.

 Below you will find contact information for getting started in the application process.
 We look forward to hearing from you.

 Contact our Program Coordinator, Janine Daniel, for additional information: email@example.com

 ERAS (Electronic Residency Application Service)